gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 the heavy lifting when it comes to reading and parsing code.

 * `go/build`: gathers information about a go package.
-Given a package name, it'll return information such as what's the directory containing the source code for the package, what are the code and test files in the directory, what other packages it's dependent on, etc.
+Given a package name, it will return information such as what's the directory containing the source code for the package, what are the code and test files in the directory, what other packages it depends on, etc.
 * `go/scanner` and `go/parser`: read source code and parse it to generate an [Abstract Syntax Tree][ast] (AST).
 * `go/ast`: declares the types used to represent the AST and includes some methods to help walking and modifying the tree.
 * `go/types`: declares the data types and implements the algorithms used for type-checking Go packages.
-While `go/ast` contains the raw tree, this package does all the heavy lifting to process the AST so you can get information about types directly.
+While `go/ast` contains the raw tree, this package does all the work to process the AST so you can get information about types directly.

 ## Generating code

-When generating code, most projecst just rely on the good old `text/template` to generate the code.
+When generating code, most projects just rely on the good old `text/template` to generate the code.

-I recommend starting generated files with a comment clarifying the code is automatically generated, which program generated it and mentioning it should not be editign by hand.
+I recommend starting generated files with a comment indicating that the code is automatically generated, which tool generated it and mentioning that it should not be edited by hand.

 ```go
 /*